Glamp atop converted Land Rovers in the Serengeti, spot the Big 5 & find paradise on the beaches of Zanzibar

 Day 07 White sands and sunshine in Zanzibar

-Trading grassy plains for wonderful beaches, you’ll leave safari life behind today for the spice-scented islands of Zanzibar.
-You’ll travel from the airstrip via Arusha to this idyllic archipelago, located in the turquoise Indian Ocean.
-After the internal flight, you’ll take a private transfer will be waiting to take you to your hotel on the northeastern tip of Zanzibar.
-This remote, palm-fringed haven* is your base for the next two days, promising a brilliant finale to a memorable trip.
+Trading grassy plains for tropical beaches, you’ll leave safari life behind today for the spice-scented islands of Zanzibar.
+You’ll take an internal flight from the airstrip to this idyllic archipelago in the turquoise Indian Ocean.
+On arrival, a private transfer will be waiting to take you to your hotel on the island’s northeastern tip.
+This remote, palm-fringed haven is your base for the next two days, promising a brilliant finale to a memorable trip.
 Crack out those flip-flops for a mosey along idyllic white sand beaches, with fronds swaying in the background and glistening blue sea on the horizon.
-The fishing village of Nungwi is well worth exploring, too. *If you’d rather be based in Stone Town, consider our Kili to Crater trip.
+The fishing village of Nungwi is well worth exploring, too.

 Day 08 Life by the Indian Ocean